-Outsiders can never quite understand conflicts the way insiders can.
+Outsiders can never quite understand conflicts the way insiders do.
 Conflicts create impressions that can affect outcomes.
 In some ways outsiders can be upset that there is a conflict and in others they take sides.
 I feel the conflict between Bollywood and Pakistan cannot be ignored.

 At base is the conflict in Kashmir that is disputed between Pakistan and India.
 Terrorists have taken action over the years, but this past September terrorists killed 18 Indian soldiers.
 The whole Kashmir situation is controversial and is very emotional for both sides.
 To me, like in most situations I would be most concerned about what the actual people living there want.
 Then the next thing is how to treat those who might lose out.
 When the Indian subcontinent was partitioned in 1947 an immense amount of suffering resulted.
 Feelings from that long ago date still stir resentment.

 Only recently have I been conscious that there are Pakistani actors in Bollywood.
 Fawad Khan in "Kapoor and Sons" made a strong impression, but at this point he seems to be the focal point of this issue.
 He was cast at a time of India reaching out to Pakistan, but the good feelings are now gone.
 In fairness it is not so much the Bollywood producers as the distributors (pressured by nationalist party MNS) who are leading the backlash.
 Not too long ago I saw an interesting promo for "Ae Dil Hai Mushkil," but more recently I learn that because Fawad Khan has a prominent role in it some distributors are refusing to carry the film.
 Karan Johar is promising never to hire another Pakistani actor.
 I bought some of the music from iTunes several weeks ago.